 On February 6th 1918, The Representation of the People Act gave the vote to women over the age of 30 who met a property qualification.
+On the 14th December 1918, 8.5 million women voted for the first time in a General Election.
 To celebrate this historic event we've made a short film on two remarkable suffragettes, Flora Murray and Louisa Garrett Anderson.
 Check out their incredible story below then dig deeper into our resources on suffragettes, women's history and feminism.

 Endell Street: A Suffragette Story

 How did women (including suffragettes) help wounded soldiers in the First World War?
 Dr Sara Haslam explores this question, drawing on her research into the War Library and the library at Endell Street Military Hospital.Read now ❯‘Literary Caregiving’: The War Library and Endell Street Military Hospital Library

 Jo Gill believes a history of American anti-feminist sentiment can explain how Hillary Clinton was defeated in the US Presidential election.Watch now ❯Did Donald Trump ride a tide of anti-feminism to the White House?

 In the last century which women writers have truly challenged the existing forms of literature?
 How did they make their voices heard using brand new techniques and styles?
 For centuries there have been women writers who have changed the face of literature, but we tend to talk of their lives and work in very certain terms.
 This series of video-slideshows reveals how writing and reputation are often forged in transition, uncertainty and change.
 In these 4 films we re-examine the lives, work and influence of: Virginia Woolf, Jean Rhys, Katherine Mansfield and Jeanette Winterson.
 This material forms part of the Open University course A300 20th century literature: texts and debates.Watch now ❯Women Writers: Voices in Transition